andrea-ballatore/litter-dynamics/datasets/netherlands_population_litter/README.md

 ## Provinces

-- `litter_vs_population_provinces_netherlands_attributes_geom.gpkg`: Litter counts vs resident population by province in the Netherlands in GeoPackage format.
+- `litter_vs_population_provinces_attributes_geom.gpkg`: Litter counts vs resident population by province in the Netherlands in GeoPackage format.
-- `litter_vs_population_provinces_netherlands_attributes.csv`: Attribute table from the previous file in CSV format.
+- `litter_vs_population_provinces_attributes.csv`: Attribute table from the previous file in CSV format.

 Each row is a province with litter and population statistics.